Global Determination of $|V_{us}|$: Results

 \subsection{Fits Searching for BSM Effects}

 Given the long-standing discrepancy between \V{us} values extracted from 2-body and 3-body kaon decays, we use our final fit model to study whether the fit quality is improved by BSM effects.
 The BSM model allows for the presence of a right handed current in the form of a non-zero contribution by the WET Wilson coefficient \CVR (corresponding to the operator defined in \cref{eq:intro:wet:OVR}).
+As discussed in \cref{sec:setup:priors}, no further hadronic matrix elements beyond those described in \cref{sec:hmes:preliminaries} arise in this setting.
 Our fit gives

-showing no preference for NP even at the \qty{1}{\sigma} level, in contrast to other previous results~\cite{Grossman:2019bzp,Cirigliano:2021yto,Cirigliano:2022yyo,Crivellin:2022rhw,Cirigliano:2023nol}.
+showing a very mild preference for BSM physics (albeit only at the \qty{1}{\sigma} level due to the model variation we observe), in general agreement with other previous results~\cite{Grossman:2019bzp,Cirigliano:2021yto,Cirigliano:2022yyo,Crivellin:2022rhw,Cirigliano:2023nol}.
 However, again we caveat this statement with the fact that, given our neglect of long distance EM and isospin breaking corrections, our results should not be directly compared with the more sophisticated analyses available in the literature.
-Indeed we note that our central value for \CVR agrees with the results in the literature, but with a much larger error such that we cannot distinguish our result from zero.